 That’s only as it should be.

-Nissan’s sold almost 300,000 first generation Leafs worldwide since the EV’s introduction at the end of 2010.
+Nissan’s sold almost 300,000 first generation Leafs worldwide since the EV’s introduction at the end of 2010, with many looking to get a nissan extended warranty quote to protect their new purchases.
 With that much practice, the second generation ought to really shine.

 [Estimated Reading Time: 16 minutes.]

 The redesigned 2018 Leaf isn’t a rolling technology lab, like Tesla’s EVs, nor a full-on luxury machine like the plug-in models available from Mercedes and BMW.
 It won’t go as far on a charged battery pack as will Chevrolet’s Bolt EV.

 But for a mid-range, mid-priced EV that will serve most of the people most of the time, the new Leaf is in a class by itself.

 It does its job with comfort, a taut and compliant ride, plenty of oomph, a dash of exterior style, a respectable amount of range on a fully charged battery, and available diver assistance technology that keeps you centered in your lane and permits “hands-on” automated following – all the way down to a full stop – on the highway and in some crowded city traffic situations.

 A quick disclaimer, TheGreenCarGuy was an early Leaf adopter.